-The Property Appraiser of Broward County (the "Property Appraiser") determines property valuation on real and tangible personal property as of January 1 of each year.
-The Property Appraiser determines the valuation of all real and personal property by July 1 of each year and notifies the County, the District, each municipality, and each other legally constituted special taxing district as to its just valuation, notes the legal adjustments and exemptions and the taxable valuation.
+Determination of Property Valuation.
+The Property Appraiser of the County (the "Property Appraiser") determines property valuation on real and tangible personal property subject to ad valorem taxation as of January 1 of each year.
+By July 1 of each year, the Property Appraiser notifies the County, the School Board, each municipality within the County, and each other legally constituted special taxing district within the County as to its just valuation, the legal adjustments and exemptions, and the taxable valuation.
 The taxable valuation is then used by each taxing body to calculate its ad valorem millage for the budget year.
-Each taxing body must advertise its budget, stating the proposed millage and hold public hearings on such budgets.
-Final budgets are determined by each taxing body, and the millage is certified to the Property Appraiser by October 1.
+See "- Limitation on Increase in Assessed Value of Property" and "- Millage Set by Local Governing Body" below for limitations on increases in assessed value of property.